Get

 • Changes in vocalization

 Stress behaviors don’t arise only after an animal’s death.
-Separation anxiety can occur from any unexpected departure, whether an attachment figure dies or simply leaves for a few hours.
+Separation-related behaviours, including separation anxiety can occur when an attachment figure leaves the home for a few hours.

-Common behaviors during this process include excessive clinginess to owners and seeking out the deceased animal’s favorite spot.
+Cats can also show signs of grief following the loss of another cat (or even dog) in the household.
+Common behaviors during the grief process include excessive clinginess to owners and seeking out the deceased animal’s favorite spot.
 Cats may respond differently when the owner dies.
-In the case of owner separation, anxiety can cause inappropriate elimination (often in the owner’s bed) and, in more severe cases, compulsive overgrooming and aggression.
+In the case of owner separation, it may cause changes in appetite, vocalizations, and lethargy.

 tabby cat lying on couch